Eccles Lease Extension - Free Consultation

 Increase your lease and increase your Eccles property value

-It is generally accepted that a residential leasehold with in excess of one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an further 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years in the future.
+It is generally accepted that a property with over 100 years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an additional ninety years added to any lease with more than 35 years remaining, the residence will be worth the same as a freehold for many years in the future.

 Lender Requirement